Jointeg/ubirch-poc-manager/README.md

 in `keycloak/realms/realm-export.json`.
 Postgres will be created as empty DB and the `flyway` migration will be performed to run tests in newest possible DB version.

-TODO: Create `UnitTestBase` that will work in memory (without containers or any other external communication).
-Those tests should be the core of the service and unlike the `E2E`, they will run fast
+Each test that extends `UnitTestBase` will be run against in-memory implementations of DB/Keycloak.
+They will run fast, focus and should focus on testing the correctness of the modelled flow, rather than the integrations.
+Due to the nature of such tests, some functionalities might not fully work (for example UserPolling).

 ## Deployment